 According to historians, Guernica was a place to try the deadly power of the Nazi war machine.
 They had been bombing towns and machine-gunning civilians around Spain, but not to such a degree of devastation.
 The German Condor Legion, supported by Aviazione Legionaria, the Italian air forces, carried out the destruction.
 This was commanded by the Francoist army, who had committed a coup d'etat on 18 July, 1936.

 The planes took off from Vitoria, a nearby town, flew towards the coast and came back to the village so that Guernica was bombed throughout.
-There were three types: Heinkel 111 and Junkers 52 bombers and Heinkel 51 ground-attack aircraft that machine-gunned civilians.
-There were two groups of about 20 aeroplanes that acted alternatively.
-First they dropped explosive bombs, then bunches of little incendiary flaming bombs, while at the same time the planes machine-gunned the panic-stricken population.
+There were three types: Heinkel 111 and Junkers 52 bombers, and Heinkel 51 ground-attack aircraft that machine-gunned civilians.
+There were two groups of about 20 aeroplanes that acted alternately.
+First they dropped explosive bombs, then bunches of little incendiary flaming bombs, while at the same time the other planes machine-gunned the panic-stricken population.
 As well as Guernica, nearby villages also suffered during the attack.

 The Non-Intervention Pact

-There was a pact among European countries to avoid participating in the Spanish Civil War, however, Germany, Italy and Portugal broke it.
+There was a pact among European countries to avoid participating in the Spanish Civil War.
+However, Germany, Italy and Portugal broke it.
 When the legal Spanish government asked for international help, only Russia offered it.